Amazon Marketplace

 CARP is an Amazon system tool for vendors to reserve delivery times (dock appointments) at fulfillment centers.
 It optimizes receiving times and reduces wait times.
 CARP is essential for efficient inbound logistics and inventory availability.

-Open term pageCM
+Open glossary pageCM

 Contribution Margin - Deckungsbeitrag